MPIfR-BDG/edd_ansible/README.md

 ### EDD provisioning
 To provison EDD based pipelines, a play needs to be loaded `
-$ansible-playbook -i site.yml provision_descriptions/example_playbook.yml
+$ansible-playbook -i effelsberg provision_descriptions/example_playbook.yml `
-`
 Potentially, the required containers need **also** to be build before loading the play:
 `
-$ansible-playbook -i site.yml provision_descriptions/example_playbook.yml --tags=build
+$ansible-playbook -i effelsberg provision_descriptions/example_playbook.yml --tags=build
 `
 To stop the containers launched use:
 `
-$ansible-playbook -i site.yml example_run.yml --tags stop
+$ansible-playbook -i effelsberg example_run.yml --tags stop ``
-``

 The master controller may also provision the edd.
 The master controller